REVIEW: Getting a 3D Pen in Australia – READ THIS FIRST!

 - Most of these pens come from overseas, make sure you can use them with Australian electrical plugs and voltage.
 If you’re considering buying on eBay, you may need to also buy electrical converters.

 - Don’t buy one with all the bells and whistles.
 Because these weren’t developed as “toys” originally, there are a number of models designed to serve the scientific community.
 These may seem “feature packed” but unless your tween or teen is modelling DNA strings in their bedroom, you don’t need to shell out thousands for one of these pens.

 - Buy from a place where you can ask questions.
 Ask about the maximum temperature of the nib and the kinds of filament regularly available through their store.
 Make sure that they’re not planning on discontinuing the kinds of filament needed in the next week!
 Stock standard 1.75mm 3D printer filament is the best bet because it’s available everywhere and affordable.

 - Pre-warn your child that he won’t master this in an afternoon.
 It takes practice if you want to get good!

 The 3D Pen Australia – This Year’s HOTTEST Christmas present!

 Make sure you’re ahead of the curve when it comes to purchasing these bad boys as they’re likely to sell out in the run up to Christmas.
 They do come on special quite often but these will obviously stop happening in the lead up to the busy buying season.
 If you do decide to order one of the “kid branded” ones, order early as most of the Australian suppliers were out of stock at the time of researching this article.

 While 3D pens make the perfect Christmas gift idea for teens, your younger kids can enjoy them too – and we always love toys that help them to learn while they play!
 Happy creating!

+The best place to get 3D pens and 3D pen supplies in Australia is ONLINE.
 Try Amazon Australia for wide range 3D pens – click here